Four years after horrific luge crash, Emily Sweeney is determined to finish the race in Beijing

 “It's a common question that we get: Are you ever afraid or is it a scary thing?
 I could always answer honestly, ‘No.’ But after having such a brutal crash, I'd never been knocked that low before by anything in life.”

-Lugers barrel around 80 miles per hour, feet-first down an icy track.
-The experience is a rush, but crashes are common — as they were Monday at the Yanqing National Sliding Centre — and sometimes horrific.
+Lugers barrel around 80 mph, feet-first down an icy track.
+The experience is a rush, but crashes are common — as they were Monday at Yanqing National Sliding Centre — and sometimes horrific.
 Megan’s final race ended with a crash, but that fate unsettled Emily.

 Sweeney has described herself as frail, lost and broken in the period following her crash.
-She woke up sore daily, her muscles spasmed and everyday activities like cooking and running on the treadmill required periodic breaks to lie down.
+She woke up sore daily, her muscles spasmed and everyday activities such as cooking and running on the treadmill required periodic breaks to lie down.

-Back injuries can be debilitating for anyone, and Sweeney’s injury was significant enough to force permanent changes to her workout routines.
+Back injuries can be debilitating for anyone, and Sweeney’s injuries were significant enough to force permanent changes to her workout regimen.

-“For luge in particular, especially for the start, the bulk of the strength and power that we use comes from your back.,” said Hamlin, a close family friend who is working the Beijing Games as an analyst for NBC.
+“For luge in particular, especially for the start, the bulk of the strength and power that we use comes from your back,” said Hamlin, a close family friend who is working the Beijing Games as an analyst for NBC.
 “The way that the pressure hits you in curves as well, your upper back and your neck take the brunt of that.
-And so if you do have that weakness or underlying injury, it's something that would be very hard not to think about a lot because you're going to question, ‘I hope I can withstand the pressure on this track.”
+And so if you do have that weakness or underlying injury, it’s something that would be very hard not to think about a lot because you’re going to question, ‘I hope I can withstand the pressure on this track.”

 Sweeney didn’t know if she could race again, but nine months removed from the injuries, she won a bronze medal at a World Cup race in British Columbia.
-A year later she won bronze in the women’s singles event at the World Championships in Winterberg, Germany.
+The following year, she won bronze in the women’s singles event at the world championships in Winterberg, Germany.

 “It's the most challenging thing I've ever had to go through,” Sweeney said of her recovery.
 “Getting back on the track, it was big because I had never been afraid of luge before.”